Thanked93/zoomix/README.md

 If you have any questions hit me up.

 ## Before you get started
-1. Create a firebase project
+1. Create a firebase project.\
 1.1 Dont remove localhost of the white list.
-2. Create a .env.local file and put your keys for development into that.
+2. Create a .env.local file and put your keys for development into that.\
 2.1 Remeber each entry looks like REACT_APP_API_KEY=<VALUE>
 3. Init the project with yarn start or npm install